bootdotdev/blog/content/computer-science/ai.md

 As it so happens, those are the two things that GPT-4 is best at, so if I can increase efficiency in those two areas, I can dramatically increase my profit margins.
 You can see why I've been so interested in GPT-4.

 First, let's talk about **firing Allan**, my most tenured full-time employee.

-I pay for ChatGPT Pro and GitHub Copilot for everyone at Boot.dev.
-I figure if it makes them even 5% more effective, it pays for itself.
-To slap a number on it, I'd estimate that ChatGPT and Copilot make myself and the other 2 engineers about 20-30% more effective with our work.
+Everyone at Boot.dev has Copilot and GPT-4 access.
+I figure it it makes us just 5% more effective, it pays for itself.
+I polled my coworkers, and we estimate that ChatGPT and Copilot make us about 20-30% more effective with our work.
 Certainly enough to pay for itself, but not enough to drastically disrupt our operations.

-But for the sake of argument, let's pretend that GPT-4 makes developers 400% more effective.
+But for the sake of argument, let's pretend that GPT-4 made us 400% more effective.
 What do I need Allan for right???
 I can just fire him and do all his work myself.
 I'll even have hours to spare!

 This is smol-brain business logic.